-CareerNet has been in the recruiting business on and off for decades.
+CareerNet has been in the recruiting business for decades.
 Occasionally we jump out of this this frenetic industry to build new hiring solutions.
-Then we test them on ourselves to see if the new or improved solution set is ready for “prime time” (ready for our clients).
+Then we test these solutions, hiring mistakes and successes, in-house through our own HR Pros to see if our new or improved solution set is ready for “prime time” (ready for our clients)*.

 The internet, our TV’s and YouTube feeds are filled with advertisements for online job resume pools and services that can bring “qualified” applicants to your door in minutes.
 Except they don’t.